MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_pm_wol_pattern.md

       contains the following members:

+#### EapolRequestIdMessageParameters.Flags

+A ULONG value that contains a bitwise OR of flags.
+This member is reserved for NDIS.

 ### -field WoLPattern.EapolRequestIdMessageParameters.Flags

 A ULONG value that contains a bitwise OR of flags.
 This member is reserved for NDIS.